shubhamrajapurkar/Blog-Website/README.md

 ---

 ## **Contributing**
 Contributions are welcome!
-Please fork the repository and submit a pull request.
+Please fork the repository and submit a pull all request.

 ---

 **Happy coding! 🚀**